6 keys to unlock business value with digital transformationSiw Grinaker on

 Identifying digital transformation and the needs of your organisation marks a great beginning for creating a formal corporate strategy to address the matter.
 In this stage, you also need to think about whether you should cut cost or increase revenue.
 Authors Michael Raynor and Mumtaz Ahmed certainly embrace the latter option in their book The Three Rules: How Exceptional Companies Think.

-Further bolster business value with design systems:
+Further bolster business value with our intro to design systems:

 2. Receive blessings from the leadership